Content warning: racist language/imagery.

 What does Rhiannon Giddens do differently from Ethel Waters?
 How does she play with the meaning of the song?
 Is she signifying?
 Is Ethel Waters?

 P.S.
 Your humble professor was interviewed about some of these issues on radio station WDEL-FM in Delaware in 2019.
-Listen to that interview here.
+You can hear that interview here.